PenumalliGowriNandhini/Module-2/2B FUNCTIONS - PERFECT NUMBER.md

 To write a Python program to define a function that accepts 2 values and return its modulo value

 # ALGORITHM
-Start
+1.Start

-Read integer a from the user
+2.Read integer a from the user

-Read integer b from the user
+3.Read integer b from the user

-Compute the remainder: c = a % b
+4.Compute the remainder: c = a % b

-Print the result as "modulo is", c
+5.Print the result as "modulo is", c

-End
+6.End

 # PROGRAM
 ```
+# REGNO:-212222060175
+# Name:-Penumalli GowriNandini
 def result (a,b):
     c= a%b
     print ("modulo is",c)